The Five Orange Pips: Plot

-John has now received a letter postmarked London that orders him to put the papers on the sundial but the local police are convinced that the letters are merely practical jokes.
+John has now received a letter postmarked London that orders him to put the papers on the sundial, but the local police are convinced that the letters are merely practical jokes.
 The only clue he can provide is a page from Elias's diary, dated March 1869 and detailing that pips were sent to three men; two were later "cleared" and one was "visited”.
 Holmes suggests that John put the page in the box that had contained the other papers, along with a note detailing their destruction, and leave the box on the sundial.

-After John departs, Holmes deduces that Elias had returned to England and gone into hiding because something in the United States had prompted him to flee for his life and that the letters were sent from a sailing ship, based on their postmarks and the time lapse between the first two mailings and the recipients' deaths.
+After John departs, Holmes deduces that Elias had returned to England and gone into hiding because something in the United States had prompted him to flee for his life.
+Holmes further concludes that the letters were sent from a sailing ship, based on their postmarks and the time lapse between the first two mailings and the recipients' deaths.
 He recognises "K.K.K." as the Ku Klux Klan, an anti-Reconstruction group in the South that was active until its sudden collapse in 1869 – triggered, Holmes theorises, by Elias's return to England with vital records that the other members have since been trying to recover.
 Opponents of the Klan would receive a warning and would be killed unless they either fled or renounced their opposition.

 The next morning's newspaper carries an article on the discovery of John's body in the River Thames, apparently the result of an accidental drowning after he had fallen off Waterloo Bridge.
 Now convinced that all three Openshaw men were murdered, Holmes spends the day checking the records of sailing ships and finds only one that could have been in Pondicherry, Dundee and London when the letters were posted – an American barque, the Lone Star.
 He puts five orange pips into an envelope with the note "S.H. for J.O.", addresses it to the captain, and mails it to the vessel's home port of Savannah, Georgia.
 He also sends a telegram to the Savannah police informing them that the captain and mates – the only American crewmen – are wanted in England for murder.

-Holmes' desire for vengeance ultimately goes unfulfilled since the Lone Star is destroyed in a severe gale.
+Holmes' desire for vengeance ultimately goes unfulfilled, as the Lone Star is destroyed in a severe gale.
 No trace is ever found except for a broken sternpost marked "L.S.", seen floating on the waves of the Atlantic Ocean.